PaggieZ/ADI_SWFAE_Intern_Public_Repo/AD-APARD32690-SL/readTempSensor/readTemp/README.md

 * Always set the SPI flag before the while loop for asynchronous transaction
 * Perform minimum tasks in ISR
   - use ISR to set a flag to trigger SPI transaction in main()
-* Always clear the timer flag in the timer callback function.
+* Always clear the timer flag in the timer callback function fro exiting the while loop in asynchronous implementation
+* Use the corresponsing shell to open vscode (Windows vs. Linux)

+## Notes
+* Timers and clocks on MAX32690: AD-APARD32690-SL.pdf
+* Timers in general: Timer.pdf
+* Sync and Async SPI: SPI.pdf

 ## Next Step
 - **7/8/2025**
-  - use RTC to implement the 5-second timer
+  - :white_check_mark: use RTC to implement the 5-second timer
 - **7/7/2025**
   - :white_check_mark: use timer interrupt to trigger temperature reading
 - **6/27/2025**